 Digital technologies have matured rapidly in recent years.
 The implication to education is significant in that access to knowledge has expanded tremendously.
-For institutions like the Islamic Research and Training Institute (IRTI), the opportunity to make impact is huge.
-As a premier research and training institute dedicated to knowledge creation and dissemination in Islamic Economics, IRTI has been delivering training courses in this field for nearly four decades since its establishment in 1981.
+For institutions like the Islamic Development Bank Institute (IsDBI), the opportunity to make impact is huge.
+As a premier research and training institute dedicated to knowledge creation and dissemination in Islamic Economics, IsDBI has been delivering training courses in this field for nearly four decades since its establishment in 1981.
 In the first three decades, most of the courses were delivered through face-to-face training while some were conducted through the traditional distance learning mode.
 These trainings have been pioneering successes in the field of Islamic Economics and Finance.
 However, with technology advancing fast, the opportunity has been growing to utilize newer technologies to reach wider audiences and achieve much bigger impact.

-“IRTI considers its partnership with edX as a great achievement, as it enabled IRTI to be on the same platform with some of the leading institutions like MIT and Harvard University,” says Dr. Khalifa Mohamed Ali, Senior Economist at IRTI, who was part of the team that established the Online Learning Program.
+“IsDBI considers its partnership with edX as a great achievement, as it enabled IsDBI to be on the same platform with some of the leading institutions like MIT and Harvard University,” says Dr. Khalifa Mohamed Ali, Senior Economist at IsDBI, who was part of the team that established the Online Learning Program.
 “This is also significant for Islamic Finance, as for the first time ever, knowledge and education in Islamic Finance is freely available to be accessed from all corners of the globe, so long as internet connection is available.”